|Overall Rating||Liked it!|

 United Shapes Pioneer 2018 Review by The Good Ride

-The United Shape Pioneer is in the same family as the Explorer series but has it’s own personality compared to the Deep Reach (Explorer Family member) I tried.
-Even though it’s smaller it feels like it has a stiffer more freeride appropriate flex and locked in kind of pointy feel on snow.
+The United Shape Pioneer is in the same family as the Explorer series but has its own personality compared to the Deep Reach (Explorer Family member) I tried.
+Even though it’s smaller it feels like it has a stiffer more freeride appropriate flex and locked in a kind of pointy feel on snow.
 A big thanks to Gravity Sports at Mt.
 Bachelor for letting me borrow this.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.